-It was noted that the ultimate purpose of Jesus' love for the church is to present her to Himself as a chaste bride.
-As a man wants a sexually untainted virgin as a bride, so Jesus wants His church to be without moral flaw.
+It was noted that the ultimate purpose of Jesus' love for the church is to present her to Himself as a chaste bride!
+As man wants a sexually untainted virgin as a bride, so Jesus wants His church to be without moral flaw.
 However, the Church, in many instances, has deviated from its intended path.

-Scripture reveals: Follow (pursue) peace with all men, and holiness, without which no man shall see the Lord; looking diligently lest any man fail (fall short) of the grace of God: lest any root of bitterness springing up trouble you, and thereby many be defiled; lest there be any fornicator or profane (godless) person, as Esau, who for one morsel of meat (food) sold his birthright (Hebrews 12:14-16).
+Apostle Paul wrote: Follow (pursue) peace with all men, and holiness, without which no man shall see the Lord; looking diligently lest any man fail (fall short) of the grace of God: lest any root of bitterness springing up trouble you, and thereby many be defiled; lest there be any fornicator or profane (godless) person, as Esau, who for one morsel of meat (food) sold his birthright (Hebrews 12:14-16).

 Believers are warned to avoid obstacles that would spiritually trip their continuous dedication to Christ!
 It was noted that the result in Esau's life was that afterward, when he wanted the blessing, he was rejected.
 He repented with tears but the situation was irrevocable.